Behaviour Issues in CBD

 Shop Morwell Booklet

-Following receipt of a grant from the Victorian Government and the Latrobe City Council, Advance Morwell faciliated the production of a booklet called "Shopping in and Around the Morwell CBD" All CBD businesses were listed and have been given a copy of the booklet, which was also distributed to local acommodation providers and tourist attractions.
+Following receipt of a grant from the Victorian Government and the Latrobe City Council, Advance Morwell facilitated the production of a booklet called "Shopping in and Around the Morwell CBD" All CBD businesses were listed and have been given a copy of the booklet, which was also distributed to local accommodation providers and tourist attractions.